-With the increasingly remote nature of PMOs and project stakeholders, many teams are turning to webinars for project management training.
+With the increasingly remote nature of Project Teams and project stakeholders, many teams are turning to webinars for project management training.
 It’s a medium that can be highly effective if used correctly.
-Below are tips to help your PMO boost engagement and get the most out of online training.
+Below are tips to help your Project Team boost engagement and get the most out of online training.

 Provide a comprehensive agenda.
 Project team members are likely to be more energetic about their participation and to come prepared with thoughtful questions if they have a good idea ahead of time what to expect.
 It’s also wise to offer attendees a schedule for the day’s activities so they can plan their break time efficiently.

 Give participants time to prepare.
 Be sure you provide team members with all the information they’ll need to participate, including any applications they may need to download to their device plus phone numbers and URLs they can use to access the event.
 This is also the time to let participants know if there’s any specific hardware (headsets, etc.) they’ll want to have ready.

 Send reminders.
 Life is busy, so don’t leave things to chance.
 Schedule a couple of reminders to be sent out, including one the morning of the event.
 It’s a subtle but effective way to prompt everyone to join on time and to encourage them to remain engaged rather than be distracted by other pressing tasks.

 Encourage questions.
 Rather than the conventional Q&A-at-the-end structure, set aside several segments throughout the event where participants can ask questions or discuss particular points in greater depth.
 This often helps overcome the disconnect that can occur when an instructor isn’t able to read attendees’ body language and see there may be lingering questions.
 Some leaders also find it useful to solicit questions before training begins so they can tailor sessions to meet the needs of each group.